nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 ## Introduction

-This guidelines document is a joint effort between the (mostly) Nordic agencies dedicated to providing accessible literature in different formats -- e.g. talking books, braille, and accessible e-books -- to children and adults with various reading impairments or special needs.
+This guidelines document is a joint effort between the (mostly) Nordic agencies dedicated to providing accessible literature in different formats – e.g. talking books, braille, and accessible e-books – to children and adults with various reading impairments or special needs.
 The participating organisations are [Celia](https://www.celia.fi/), [Dedicon](https://www.dedicon.nl/), [HBS](https://hbs.is/), [MTM](https://mtm.se), [NLB](https://www.nlb.no/), [Nota](https://nota.dk/), [SBS](https://www.sbs.ch/), [SPSM](https://www.spsm.se/), and [Statped](http://statped.no/).

 Making book content accessible starts in well-structured and granular semantic markup using available markup and accessibility standards.
 For the Nordic agencies, a starting point in their production of accessible literature is a base production file in EPUB 3, from which further transformations are made, and/or additional layers of accessibility features are added.
-This guidelines document collect instructions for the application of the [Epub 3.3](https://www.w3.org/TR/epub-33/) and [Epub Accessibility 1.1](https://www.w3.org/TR/epub-a11y-11/), bridging the gap between general standards and the local context(s) of the Nordic agencies.
+This guidelines document collects instructions for the application of [Epub 3.3](https://www.w3.org/TR/epub-33/) and [Epub Accessibility 1.1](https://www.w3.org/TR/epub-a11y-11/), bridging the gap between general standards and the local context(s) of the Nordic agencies.

-The target audience of the document is mainly the Nordic agencies' contracted EPUB 3 suppliers, but the guidelines will also be used by staff at the Nordic agencies, other vendors and interested parties, etc.
+The target audience of the document is mainly the Nordic agencies’ contracted EPUB 3 suppliers, but the guidelines will also be used by staff at the Nordic agencies, other vendors and interested parties, etc.

 ### For readers looking for general e-book accessibility advice

 Readers should note that these guidelines build on available standards and best practices for accessible e-book production documented elsewhere.
-This document do not provide general e-book accessibility advice, please have a look at the [DAISY Consortium's Accessible Publishing Knowledge Base](https://kb.daisy.org/publishing/docs/) for a comprehensive resource on current best practices for e-book accessibility in general.
+This document does not provide general e-book accessibility advice, please have a look at the [DAISY Consortium's Accessible Publishing Knowledge Base](https://kb.daisy.org/publishing/docs/) for a comprehensive resource on current best practices for e-book accessibility in general.
 Many of the techniques used in this document are based on DAISY Accessible Publishing Knowledge Base examples and guidance.
 The Nordic agencies are indebted to the [DAISY Consortium](https://daisy.org/) for providing this valuable resource.

 #### Note about WCAG compliance